Australia’s first and only charity dedicated to stillbirth prevention, we support safer pregnancies through education, awareness and advocacy.

 However, stillbirth has far more meaning than that.

-To birth a baby stillborn is a gut-wrenching devastation that no family should ever have to endure, particularly in this day and age.
 The loss of a child at any age is unthinkable and is too often unspoken.
 Thankfully, there are support organisations that can help families to live with their loss and others that are conducting crucial research into the causes of stillbirth.
 Unfortunately, there is minimal financial support for the cause.
 At Still Aware we strongly believe that awareness brings change.

 Facts about stillbirth: